ddc-java-14/greentrax/docs/index.md

 ## Summary

 _GreenTrax_ is a simple Android App, intended for use by individuals looking to track their monthly expenses coming in and going out while being able to visualize in an accessible format.
-Initial implementation of this app will allow users to manually input their account info along with transactions and create a budget based off these categories.
+Initial implementation of this app will allow users to manually input their budget info along with transactions and create a budget based off these categories.

 I chose this particular application because I knew it would be a challenge which definitely lived up to my expectations.
+Learning to properly budget has always been a challenge on its own, so I also had personal stake in the project.
+Although I'm far from having it up to the functionality I was hoping for I plan to work on it after the milestone and get it up to a finished state.
+Accessing databases, implementing navigation and UI, utilizing Google Sign-in as well as learning the basics of Java and Android app development are a few of my major takeaways.

-The app will store information about transactions such as time created, type, and will even allow for notes.
+The app will store information about budgets such as time created, type, and will even allow for notes.
 Users will also receive an easy-to-understand summary of previous spending habits.
 Stretch goals include adding an API that allows users to connect with their bank accounts along with the addition of a Camera API that will allow a user to take pictures of receipts for easy uploading.